Your cart is empty.

 As a general rule, one 750mL bottle of wine will yield five, 5-ounce glasses of wine.
 Depending on your occasion and if you are planning to serve other beverages along with wine, you will likely need one bottle per hour for every two guests.
 Add theatre to your red wine service by pouring from large-format bottles.
 Our Big Bottle Party Planner infographic is a handy guide and calculator to help you determine how many big bottles can be poured in lieu of standard 750mL, and which wine bottle size is best for the total number of guests at your party.

 Achieving the proper Cabernet serving temperature ensures the best possible aromatics in the wine glass without compromising the flavors.
 The best temperature for serving Jordan Cabernet Sauvignon is 60-65 degrees.

-Start with a simple waiter's corkscrew.
+Start with a simple waiter’s corkscrew.
 Cut the foil below the lip of the wine bottle and remove.
 Position the tip of the corkscrew just off center and insert, rotating straight into the cork.
 Continue to twist the screw into the cork until only one curl remains visible.
 Catch the lip of the bottle with the lever arm of the corkscrew and slowly remove the cork.
 When opening a bottle more than 10 years of age, we suggest using a twin-prong wine opener to minimize the chance of breaking or crumbling the aged cork.
 Watch our video on how to use an ah-so wine opener for guidance.

 Decanting has benefits for both younger and older wines.
 By exposing the wine to oxygen in a crystal decanter, it breathes and accelerates the wine’s aromas and flavors.
 For Jordan Cabernet Sauvignon, we recommend a traditional Bordeaux-style decanter with a large open base and narrow, fluted spout.
 This shape will allow the wine to achieve ideal flavor and aroma characteristics and is easiest to clean and maintain.
 Aerators can also be used with a decanter to expose young red wines to more air before serving.
 When decanting older Jordan Cabernet Sauvignon vintages, using a wine funnel will keep any natural sediment from entering wine glasses.